You run the numbers, spend nights scrolling through realtor.ca listings and start to imagine your new life in your dream home. Sound familiar?

 Your dream home will significantly add to your commute.

 Driving from Guelph to the GTA on a daily basis?
-While you may not think you’ll mind that extra hour on the road each way in order to have a garage to call your own, it’s likely you’ll feel differently after the novelty of the new home wears off.
+It may seem manageable at first, it’s likely you’ll feel differently after the novelty of the new home wears off.
+Commutability is one of the main factors that has contributed to areas like Grange Rd and Pineridge growth in 2021.